People First Zone

 Where is the People First Zone

-When the project was originally designed it included St James’ Square and the High Street between St James Square and the Guildhall.
-Based on early public feedback we have now extended the length of the High Street that we are including, to take in the stretch from Mill Street to St James’ Street.
+The current project includes St James’ Square and the High Street between St James Square and the Guildhall.
 The project budget may not enable delivery of all the physical works, but will include design work and delivery of a first phase, with later phases to be delivered as funding can be secured.

 Of course there are many other parts of the town that would also benefit from improvements and we hope this will be the start of an ongoing process of regeneration of our streets and spaces.